Understanding Non-GMO labeling

-31% of consumers in the US now look for Non-GMO ingredients at the grocery store.
-This trumps ‘All natural’ and ‘Organic’ claims in terms of importance.
+Almost half of consumers in the US now look for Non-GMO ingredients at the grocery store.
 Though 64 countries around the world mandate that foods containing GMOs be labeled, the US is currently debating the issue.
-In the meantime, here are a few facts about GMO labeling and what it means to you and your family.
+In the meantime, here are a few facts about GMO labeling and what it means for you and your family.

 All foods manufactured in the EU must be labeled GMO if they contain more than 0.9% GMO ingredients, based on each individual ingredient.
 In other words, products with fewer than 0.9% GMO ingredients may be labeled ‘Non-GMO’.
-In the US one of the largest third party verification certifiers, The Non–GMO Project, uses the same criteria.
+In the US one of the largest third-party verification certifiers, The Non–GMO Project, uses the same criteria.
 Products that contain less than 0.9% GMO ingredients may be verified by Non-GMO Project and carry their famous monarch butterfly certification stamp.
-KABRITA yogurts, produced with American goat milk carry this important seal.

 What are the differences between European Non-GMO and Non-GMO Project Verified?

 There are a few key differences to be aware of.
-In Europe all GMO ingredients must be legally declared on the label.
+In Europe, all GMO ingredients must be legally declared on the label.
 This is the law and has been in effect for over a decade.
 As a result, all crops and ingredients grown or produced in Europe are predominantly Non-GMO.
 This applies to animal feed, which is typically comprised of Non-GMO grasses like alfalfa along with Non-GMO soy and corn.
-KABRITA milk is produced in The Netherlands where GMO crops are not permitted.
+The goat milk found in Kabrita Goat Milk Toddler Formula and Foods is produced in The Netherlands where GMO crops are not permitted.

 Why does Non-GMO Project Verified require animals to be fed Non-GMO feed if the EU does not?

-Unlike Europe the majority of animal feed in the US is comprised of GMO alfalfa, corn and soy, in addition to pellet supplements animals may receive.
+Unlike Europe, the majority of animal feed in the US is comprised of GMO alfalfa, corn, and soy, in addition to pellet supplements animals may receive.
 Unless the feed has been certified as Non-GMO or organic you can be certain that close to 100% of the animal’s diet comes from US GMO feed.
-Non-GMO project set the 1.5% tolerance limits for animal feed to ensure that the vast majority of the animal’s diet was also Non-GMO.
+The non-GMO project set the 1.5% tolerance limits for animal feed to ensure that the vast majority of the animal’s diet was also Non-GMO.

 The 90/10 rule